 VIP Distinguished Speaker Series - A Conversation with C-Level Speakers

-Contact: Jay Shah, Chair, Undergraduate Business Council
+Contact: Charlie Adkins, Chair, Undergraduate Business Council

 Description: Each semester Dean Tom Gilligan hosts an informal conversation with 3-4 keynote "C-Level" speakers from major U.S. corporations.
 Guest speakers discuss their background, career, corporation, and give advice to students to help them succeed in their future careers.
 The event consists of an informal interview session followed by an open floor question and answer.
 The average audience is 200-400 students, primarily undergraduate business students.
 This event is open to all University of Texas at Austin students and staff, as well as the general public.
 The series is organized and sponsored by the Undergraduate Business Council.